-The idea for the show began on my residency at the V&A Museum in 2015.
-I was exploring ‘the tile’ and had access to their unbelievable archive of objects.
+The idea for the show began during my residency at the V&A Museum in 2015.
+I was exploring 'the tile' and had access to their unbelievable archive of objects.
 There was no pressure to produce final pieces, so that experimental time was crucial to push ideas in a free environment.
-But I wanted the tests and concepts to develop, and that’s where ‘Clad’ came from.
+But I wanted the tests and concepts to develop, and that's where 'Clad' came from.

-I found the Ragged School Museum, which is the perfect fit for the show complete with brilliant and supportive staff.
+I found the Ragged School Museum, which is the perfect fit for the show, complete with brilliant and supportive staff.
 After all of that, it was a case of pulling the research together and communicating it to the Arts Council in a funding bid.
-At this stage, it’s more of a logistical challenge marrying project management with intensive making in the studio, as the exhibition will be made up of entirely new work.
+At this stage, it's more of a logistical challenge marrying project management with intensive making in the studio, as the exhibition will be made up of entirely new work.

 What is it about tiles that interests you in particular?

-It is ‘urban grids’ that I am particularly drawn to.
-Brick walls, tiled façades, paving, etc. I have come to realise that growing up in post-industrial Manchester has shaped this appreciation and aesthetic interest.
+It is 'urban grids' that I am particularly drawn to—brick walls, tiled façades, paving, etc. I have come to realise that growing up in post-industrial Manchester has shaped this appreciation and aesthetic interest.
 A pre-Christmas visit to Lisbon really hammered home to me the international and historical significance that tiles have.

 Living in London surrounded by such a variety of interior and exterior architecture and building techniques provide me with constant inspiration, as does travelling the Tube, which further localises my research.